michaeljhkim/VULKAN_LEARNING_ENGINE/README.md

 IMMEDIATE TODO LIST (might as well just put it here):
 - convert from opengl to vulkan
 - make the engine run primarily with async, so input will always feels smooth regardless of framerates
-- figure out how the light system works
-- figure out how the physics works
-- figure out how the collisions works
-- figure out how the skybox works
-- (maybe) figure out dynamic shaders
-- After figuring out above, find ways to improve and make more useful towards goals
 - possibly figure out better name for this game engine

 ##